Massimo Bacigalupo: Criticism and scholarship

 His critical works include L'ultimo Pound, 1981, and Grotta Byron, 2001.
-He has also been the editor of Italian editions of the works of major modern poets, and a translator.
+He has also been the editor of Italian editions of the works of major modern poets and a translator.
 In 1992, he won the Premio Monselice, a prize for literary translations, for his rendition of The Prelude by William Wordsworth.
 In 2001, Bacigalupo received the Premio Nazionale di Traduzione (National Translation Award).

-As a Professor of American Literature and professor of the theory and practice of translation at the Department of Foreign Languages and Cultures of the University of Genoa, Bacigalupo has been involved in the International Poetry Festival in Genoa.
+As a Professor of American Literature and professor of the theory and practice of translation at the Department of Modern Languages and Cultures of the University of Genoa, Bacigalupo has been involved in the International Poetry Festival in Genoa.